jorritspee/Application-on-Nuts-Notified-Pull/README.md

 }
 ```

-This <<use case specific filler service name>>-notify endpoint should be the basepath on which notifications can be received regarding the Workflow-Task resource.
+This <<use case specific Receiving Organization service name>>-notify endpoint should be the basepath on which notifications can be received regarding the Workflow-Task resource.
 The notification endpoint URL should not be registered with a / at the end.
 The next section describes the notification mechanism.
 This is therefore a notification that a new (or changed) Workflow-Task resource is ready at the Sending Organization.

 ### 4.1.3 Notification protocol